roman-milk/roman-milk.github.io/daughter-lusts-for-her-sexy-daddy.md

+===

- ****** Daughter Lusts For Her Sexy Daddy ****** byNonStopFunGuy© So, having not-great sex myself, I was really emotional and charged when I got home that afternoon, and Daddy wasn't home.
+So, having not-great sex myself, I was really emotional and charged when I got home that afternoon, and Daddy wasn't home.
 I thought about him at Elena's picturing her sexy, nude body underneath his, that amazing erection drilling her hole, and I was almost crying.
 Why won't he just fuck me?
 I really needed to do something about it, didn't I?

  Girls, when they get mad, made dumb, emotional decisions.
 I called Elena about 5 pm, I was like, can you talk?
 She said she was alone at home for another hour -- my Daddy had left about a half-hour ago.
 So I invited myself over to her house, for no good reason.
 I was mad at her and bitchy, and really, I could have scratched her eyes out, I was just in this over-charged, hyper-sexual state.
 Anger merged with lust, triggered by unsatisfying sex earlier that day.
 I mean, Elena didn't do a thing wrong -- she merely had sex with an older guy who was really hot for her.
 Lucky her!
 But I was still mad at her, anyway.